Crush (Orchestral Manoeuvres in the Dark album): Background

 With OMD's Gramophone Suite studio now dismantled, the band commenced work at the more sophisticated Amazon Studios (also in Liverpool) in late 1984.
 The group booked Amazon for two months and tried to embrace a more relaxed, almost spontaneous approach to songwriting.
 Bandleaders Andy McCluskey and Paul Humphreys averaged a new composition every two days, with much of the lyrical content coloured by McCluskey's blossoming relationship with girlfriend (and future wife) Toni.
 OMD continued to make use of the Fairlight CMI sampler keyboard, which had been introduced on predecessor Junk Culture (1984).
 The group employed a greater use of organic instrumentation during the sessions, as many of the Fairlight-generated sounds came to be replaced by the live playing of Martin Cooper and Malcolm Holmes (and session musicians Graham and Neil Weir).
 Humphreys explained, "We were looking for a more band-type sound, since a lot of people have been telling us for ages that they like the way we sound on stage."

 As OMD set their sights on breaking America, Virgin Records suggested American producer Stephen Hague, of whom the band were fans.
 The group began recording with Hague in spring 1985 at The Manor, Shipton-on-Cherwell.
 Hague would heavily influence the feel of Crush, employing a meticulous approach and largely streamlining the band's sound.
 OMD had reservations about Hague's production, which McCluskey felt approached "dullness"; Humphreys admitted publicly at the time, "It's a little smoother than we would have done it ourselves."
 Mixing was completed at Advision, London.
 The pressure of finishing the album on time, while working 19-hour days in a basement room with "very peculiar acoustics", served to damage rapport between the exhausted group members.
+Humphreys briefly quit the band during the making of the record.

-Despite its polished sound, the album features elements of the band's trademark early experimentation.
+Despite its polished sound, Crush features elements of the group's trademark early experimentation.
 Sampling was extensively used on both the title track and "The Lights Are Going Out", with the former utilising tuned snippets of Japanese television commercials recorded by McCluskey; Humphreys' then-wife Maureen provided additional vocals on both songs.
 Elsewhere, "88 Seconds in Greensboro" was inspired by a TV documentary about the Greensboro massacre of 1979, and was recorded in one live take.
-"Hold You" was considered as the follow-up single to "So in Love", and a music video was made, but the group ultimately reneged on the idea.
+"Hold You" was considered as the follow-up single to "So in Love", and a music video was made, but the band ultimately reneged on the idea.
 Other tracks considered for inclusion were "Heaven Is" and "Southern".
-The title Crush refers to the number of love songs on the record.
+The title Crush refers to the number of love songs on the album.